shanieMoonlight/moonlight-repo/libs/packages/@spider-baby/mini-state/README.md

 ## Packages

 - `@spider-baby/mini-state`: Core library with `MiniState`, `MiniStateBuilder`, `MiniCrudState`, `MiniCrudStateBuilder`, `MiniStateCombined`, and `MiniStateUtility` (all exported from the package root)

+Note: utilities that were previously available via a `utils` secondary entrypoint are now merged into and exported from the main package root.
+Update imports accordingly.